On the moduli of hypersurfaces in toric orbifolds: Abstract

 \section{Abstract}

-We construct and study the moduli of hypersurfaces in toric orbifolds.
+We construct and study the moduli of stable hypersurfaces in toric orbifolds.
 Let $X$ be a projective toric orbifold and $\alpha \in \Cl(X)$ an ample class.
 The moduli space is constructed as a quotient of the linear system $|\alpha|$ by $G = \aut(X)$.
 Since the group $G$ is non-reductive in general, we use new techniques of non-reductive geometric invariant theory.
-Using the $A$-discriminant we prove semistability for certain toric orbifolds.
-Further, we show that quasismooth hypersurfaces in a weighted projective space are stable when the weighted projective space satisfies a certain condition.
+Using the $A$-discriminant of Gelfand, Kapranov and Zelevinsky, we prove semistability for quasismooth hypersurfaces of toric orbifolds.
+Further, we prove the existence of a quasi-projective moduli space of quasismooth hypersurfaces in a weighted projective space when the weighted projective space satisfies a certain condition.
 We also discuss how to proceed when this condition is not satisfied.
 We prove that the automorphism group of a quasismooth hypersurface of weighted projective space is finite excluding some low degrees.